rjpotere/random-password-generator/README.md

 ![photo](assets/images/screen-shot-password.png)

-Once the user enters the length of their password, they ase asked a series of questions on password criteria.
+Once the user enters the length of their password, they are asked a series of questions on password criteria.

 ![photo](assets/images/Screen Shot uppercase.png)
 ![photo](assets/images/Screen Shot lower.png)